TRANSFAC 2.0

 Introduction

-TRANSFAC PATHWAYS package comprises everything of TRANSFAC BASIC package plus TRANSPATH® database which is the comprehensive signal transduction database of mammalian signal transduction and metabolic pathways.
+TRANSFAC PATHWAYS package comprises everything of TRANSFAC BASIC package plus TRANSPATH®, the database of mammalian signal transduction and metabolic pathways.

 Database content